-Edward S. Verona has served as our director and Chairman of the Board since April 29, 2016.
+Edward S. Verona has served as our President since November 18, 2020.
+Mr. Verona served as our Chairman of the Board from April 29, 2016 to November 18, 2020.
 Mr. Verona has been a Senior Director of McLarty Associates, an international affairs advisory business since June 2014.
 Prior to joining McLarty, Mr. Verona served for five years as President of the US-Russia Business Council (USRBC), where he led the Council's efforts to provide government relations services to American and Russian companies and facilitate American entry into the Russian market.
 Before joining USRBC, Mr. Verona spent many years in the energy sector and in the U.S. Foreign Service, posted in former Soviet states and in Latin America.
 He was Executive Director of the Moscow-based Petroleum Advisory Forum from December 1996 to August 1998.
 From August 1998 to August 2003 he held various positions with Texaco and ChevronTexaco, including Head of Representation for Texaco in Russia and Kazakhstan and Vice President for Government and Public Affairs for Latin America, based in Caracas, Venezuela.
 Subsequently, he served as Vice President of ExxonMobil Russia from June 2006 to August 2008, with responsibility for government and public affairs.
 Mr. Verona began his energy sector career working for Shell Oil Company in New York City, and first worked on energy issues in Russia in 1996 as Executive Director of the Moscow-based Petroleum Advisory.
 He has served as Chairman of the Kazakhstan Petroleum Association and as Chief Representative of Barrick Gold in Russia.
 Prior to joining Texaco, Mr. Verona served for seven years in the US Foreign Service as Economic Officer in Mexico City, Brasilia, and Moscow.
 In 1980, he joined mining and oil & gas equipment manufacturer Ingersoll-Rand as Special Representative posted in Bolivia, Ecuador, and Miami.
-Mr. Verona graduated from the University of Arizona with a Bachelor's degree in Political Science, and he received a Master's of International Management from the American Graduate School of Global Management (Thunderbird).
-He speaks Russian, Spanish, and Portuguese.
-We believe that Mr. Verona is qualified to serve as a member of our Board of Directors because of his experience in the oil & gas industry, his in-depth, hands-on knowledge of Eastern European business environments, and his prominent international government affairs roles.
+Mr. Verona graduated from the University of Arizona with a Bachelor's degree in Political Science, and he received a Master's of International Management from the American Graduate School of Global Manage